$988,868Average Value$371Average Price per Sq Ft15Homes For Sale

 Highly rated Easton, Redding, Region 9 schools

-Redding School District earns an A-minus from Niche.
-The small district has two schools: A-rated Redding Elementary and A-minus-rated John Read Middle, which gets an A-minus.
+Redding School District earns an B-plus from Niche.
+The small district has two schools: A-rated Redding Elementary and A-minus-rated John Read Middle.
 As part of the Easton, Redding, Region 9 system, Redding School District students go to Joel Barlow High for ninth through 12th grades.
-The high school, which gets an A-minus from Niche, offers dual enrollment classes in partnership with Housatonic Community College, Norwalk Community College, Sacred Heart University and Southern Connecticut State University.
+The high school, which gets an A from Niche, offers dual enrollment classes in partnership with Housatonic Community College, Norwalk Community College, Sacred Heart University and Southern Connecticut State University.
 Courses are available online and in person; all four college campuses are within about 35 miles of most homes.

 Love where you learn at Redding Elementary School.